 You can bask in the knowledge that drawing practice is never wasted time, never failure.
 You’re completing the one essential action for improvement: practicing and learning.

 Every time you draw, you succeed in accumulating the experience necessary for improvement.

 Do you ever notice how often you think repetitive thoughts?
-Our minds constantly return to thoughts that we had the day before, and the day before that, etc.
+Our minds constantly return to thoughts that we had the day before, the day before that, etc.

 Fortunately, through conscious effort we can learn to catch ourselves when we think unproductive thoughts, and, one by one, rewrite our own scripts.